 Stewed apples are apples that are simmered in a large pot on the stovetop.
 This is different than a skillet or sautéed apples which are made in a heavy skillet on the stovetop and different then baked apples which are baked in the oven.

 Stewed apples are often paired with a small amount of juice or water so your apple slices don’t initially burn while releasing their natural juices.
-You can keep your stewed apples unsweetened or add sweetener and spices.
-You could also add nuts or raisins.

 Looking for more apple recipes?
 Check out these tasty finds:

 - Massage Kale Salad with Apples and Pumpkin Tahini

 - Apple Cider Chili

 - 12 apples , cored and sliced

 - 1/2 cup apple cider , no sugar added